 The Achieving College Excellence program is here to offer a variety of support services and programs aimed at helping you excel in college.

 - Are you a first-generation college student (your parent[s] did not earn a bachelor's degree)?

 - Are you a student with high financial need?

 - Are you a student with a documented disability(ies)?

 If you answered "yes" to any of the above questions, the ACE program may be for you.
 The information below gives the specific details about eligibility requirements.

 Specific Eligibility Details:

 As a TRiO program, ACE complies with the federal regulations set by the terms of the SSS grant that the program has received.
 In order to be eligible for the ACE program, a student must:

 1. Be a citizen of the United States of America or meet the residency requirements to be eligible to apply for the FAFSA (Free Application for Federal Student Aid).

 2. Be enrolled at Loyola University Chicago or be accepted at Loyola University Chicago for the upcoming academic semester.

 3. Have a need for academic support as determined by Loyola University Chicago in order to successfully complete postsecondary educational program

 4. Be considered a:

-To be considered a low income individual, a student’s individual or parent income as reported on a federal tax return must meet a certain level as determined by Federal financial aid services.
+To be considered a high financial need student, a student’s individual or parent income as reported on a federal tax return must meet a certain level as determined by Federal financial aid services.
 To see the income requirements, please click here.

 To be eligible for ACE as a first generation college student, the individual must be:

 To be considered a disabled student for the ACE program, the individual must verbally disclose their disability status to ACE Staff, provide us with written documentation, or be documented through the Services for Students With Disabilities (SSWD) office.
 They provide on-campus assessments, and will continue to work with ACE on the student’s disability status.
 For more information about disability status, please see the SSWD website.